-Alex Viveros is the Town and Health Reporter at the Jackson Hole News&Guide in Jackson, Wyoming.
-He moved to Jackson after working as a News Intern at Science News in Washington D.C.
-He writes stories related to health, medicine, and how they play out in what’s he’s found to be one of the most unique places in the United States.
+Alex Viveros is the award-winning Town and Health Reporter at the Jackson Hole News&Guide in Jackson, Wyoming.
+He writes stories related to health and the changing needs of one of the most unique towns in the United States.

 Alex was raised in Palo Alto, California, and is fluent in Spanish.
-When he’s not working, you can find him hiking, running, learning to snowboard or exploring Jackson Hole.
+When he’s not working, you can find him snowboarding, climbing, or otherwise exploring the outdoors in Jackson Hole.

 Featured Clips